DanHodges/TheologicalDictionary/word-the.md

 # Word, The
-Definition of Word, The coming soon.
+The definition of Word, The is coming soon!